 How Do I know if I Have Hep C?

-Close to 200,000 people across NSW have hepatitis C, but don’t know they have it.
+Close to 42,000 people across NSW have hepatitis C (at Sept 2020), but many don’t know they have it.

 What Should I Do If I Test Positive For Hep C?